aliireza/aliireza.github.io/_pages/about.md

 [[Video]](https://www.usenix.org/conference/atc20/presentation/farshin)
 <br />
 <br />
-We study the current implementation of Direct Cache Access (DCA) in Intel processors, called Data Direct I/O (DDIO) technology.
-Our paper shows that it is important to understand the details of DDIO and to tune/optimize it appropriately for a given Internet service to achieve high-performance, especially with the introduction of multi-hundred-gigabit networks.
 A preliminary version of this paper has been presented in the [EuroSys'20](https://www.eurosys2020.org/) poster session.
 <br />

 - **Make the Most out of Last Level Cache in Intel Processors ([EuroSys'19](https://eurosys2019.org/))**